Skip to main content

 • Access to Tangram Pro

-• For obtaining config files via the API
+• For obtaining config files via the API (optional)

-• Your component, containerized including the modified watcher script
+• Your containerized component including the modified watcher script

 • A GitLab CI which includes the provided partial CI file